Researchers Discover Security Problems Under the Hood of Automobile Apps

 Safety (Score:1)

 This surprises exactly who?
-(Score:2)
+(Score:3)

 I for one want to see car manufacturers 100% liable, plus damages, to software issues.